samumantha/research-software-engineering/content/reproducibility.md

 - Other languages: ...

 Install dependencies into **isolated environments**:
-- For each project, create a new environment.
+- For each project, create a new environment, including all its dependencies.
-- Don't install dependencies globally for all projects.
-- Install them **from a file** which documents them at the same time.
+- Collect them **in a file** which documents them at the same time.

 ### Where to explore more